makohda/IDRC_first_step_course_2018/README.md

 ### Gather .g.vcf files
-This step have less meaning in this course, because this step is mainly for mutli sample processing.
+This step has less meaning in this course because this step is mainly for multi sample processing.
-But, in almost cases, you need to analyze multi samples at once.
+But, in most cases, you need to analyze multi-samples at once.
 So, we should experience this way.
 `$ ls -1 *_raw_variants.g.vcf > gVCF.list`
 ">" is a kind of shell function.
 Here, ">" works for redirecting command output to the specific file.